Coastal-Dynamics/.github/profile/README.md

 2. Coastal Codebook: supplementary jupyter notebooks providing interactive exercises with the textbook
 3. Coastal Quizbook: quizzes for each chapter of the textbook

-For now, the following publics repositories are available:
+For now, the following public repositories are available:
 1. Coastal Codebook: a set of notebooks including required modules and question files (publicly available soon!)
 2. coastal-dynamics: a coastal-dynamics [Python package](https://pypi.org/project/coastal-dynamics/), which is designed for creating interactive questions, complete with a simple grading mechanism.